We show 6 examples of how brands implement the augmented reality trend and thus set new standards in terms of innovation

 - Augmented reality shopping and fitting rooms are increasingly being hyped

-- Not only fashion retailers, but also car and paint manufacturers use AR
+- Not just fashion retailers, but auto as well Paint maker use AR

-Augmented Reality Shopping - also known as Virtual Reality Shopping - is no longer science fiction, but an integral part of the marketing strategy of large companies.
+Augmented Reality Shopping - also known as Virtual Reality Shopping - is no longer science fiction, but an integral part of the major marketing strategy Companies.
 After all, it improves both online shopping and the in-store shopping experience.

 According to a study by Fortune Business Insights, virtual dressing rooms in particular will experience a hype.
 The market value for virtual fitting rooms is expected to increase from USD 2.4 billion today to USD 10 billion in 2027.
 This would mean an end to dusty and poorly ventilated dressing rooms.